syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/dragbehavior.md

 # Thumb DragBehavior in .NET MAUI DateTime Range Slider

-This section helps to learn about thumb drag behavior in the date-time range slider(SfDateTimeRangeSlider).
+This section helps to learn about thumb drag behavior in the DateTime Range Slider(SfDateTimeRangeSlider).

 ## OnThumb